 bold yellow

-You can additionally modify the shading and appearance of the CLI colors by adjusting the ANSI-color scheme in your terminal profile.
-This can be done manually, with guides available for both macOS and Linux (gnome specific instructions).
-Alternatively, you can use my custom profile schemes, which are detailed in the Terminal Profile section.
+You can further modify the shading and appearance of CLI colors by adjusting the ANSI color scheme in your terminal profile.
+This can be done manually, with guides available for macOS and Linux (specific to GNOME).
+Alternatively, you can use my custom profile schemes, with instructions detailed in the Terminal Profile section.

 Neovim Resource File

-When using :source %, you can ignore any errors that might occur, as they are (most likely) a result of nvim looking for the plugins that have yet to be installed.
+When using :source %, you can safely ignore any errors that may appear, as they are most likely caused by Neovim searching for plugins that have yet to be installed.

 """"[ vim-plug Configurations ]"""""""""""""""""""""""""""""""""""""""""""""""""""""""""call plug#begin(stdpath('data') . '/plugged')" Make sure you use single quotes" Vim help for vim-plug itselfPlug 'junegunn/vim-plug'" Rainbow delimiters for Neovim with Tree-sitter.Plug 'HiPhish/rainbow-delimiters.nvim'" Lean & mean status/tabline for vim that's light as air.Plug 'vim-airline/vim-airline'" A collection of themes for vim-airline.Plug 'vim-airline/vim-airline-themes'" Retro groove color scheme for Vim.Plug 'sainnhe/gruvbox-material'" Check syntax in Vim asynchronously and fix files, with Language Server Protocol (LSP)" support.Plug 'dense-analysis/ale'" Better whitespace highlighting for Vim.Plug 'ntpeters/vim-better-whitespace'" An incremental parsing system for programming tools.Plug 'nvim-treesitter/nvim-treesitter', {'do': ':TSUpdate'}

-" Highlight columns in CSV and TSV files and run queries in SQL-like language.Plug 'mechatroner/rainbow_csv'" Initialize plugin systemcall plug#end()"" Brief help:" PlugInstall - Install plugins" PlugUpdate - Install or update plugins" PlugClean - Remove unlisted plugins (bang version will clean without prompt)" PlugUpgrade - Upgrade vim-plug itself" PlugStatus - Check the status of plugins" PlugDiff - Examine changes from the previous update and the pending changes" PlugSnapshot - Generate script for restoring the current snapshot of the plugins""""[ Non-vim-plug Related Configurations ]""""""""""""""""""""""""""""""""""""""""""""""" Overwrites specified default setting.settabstop=4" Tells vim how many columns a tab counts for.setshiftwidth=4" 'Levels of indentation', where a level of indentation is " shiftwidth columns of whitespace.setexpandtab" Ensure that when you hit tab it will actually use spaces.setcolorcolumn=88" Set a colored line at column 88 in every row.""
-Markdown filesautocmd Filetype markdown setlocalcolorcolumn=0"" TXT filesautocmd Filetype text setlocalcolorcolumn=0"" Javaautocmd Filetype java setlocalcolorcolumn=94"" C#autocmd Filetype cssetlocalcolorcolumn=120"" HTMLautocmd Filetype html setlocalcolorcolumn=100tabstop=2shiftwidth=2nowrap"" CSSautocmd Filetype css setlocalcolorcolumn=100tabstop=2shiftwidth=2nowrap"" Vueautocmd Filetype vue setlocalcolorcolumn=100tabstop=2shiftwidth=2""""[ vim-plug Plugin Configurations ]""""""""""""""""""""""""""""""""""""""""""""""""""" Font: Power Line Fontsetguifont=MesloLGS_NF:h12
+" Highlight columns in CSV and TSV files and run queries in SQL-like language.Plug 'mechatroner/rainbow_csv'" A simple and lightweight Neovim plugin that brings syntax highlighting to generic log" patterns and provides straight-forward configuration to manage the filetype detection" rules over your preferred log files.Plug 'fei6409/log-highlight.nvim'" Initialize plugin systemcall plug#end()"" Brief help:" PlugInstall - Install plugins" PlugUpdate - Install or update plugins" PlugClean - Remove unlisted plugins (bang version will clean without prompt)" PlugUpgrade - Upgrade vim-plug itself" PlugStatus - Check the status of plugins" PlugDiff - Examine changes from the previous update and the pending changes" PlugSnapshot - Generate script for restoring the current snapshot of the plugins""""[ General Configurations ]""""""""""""""""""""""""""""""""""""""""""""""""""" Overwrites specified default setting."""""
+Overwrite for all file types.setexpandtab" Use spaces instead of tabs.settabstop=4" Number of spaces that a <Tab> in the file counts for.setshiftwidth=4" Number of spaces to use for each step of (auto)indent.setsofttabstop=4" Number of spaces that a <Tab> in the file counts for.setendofline" Keep the last line of a file if it has no newline.set fixendofline " Ensures a newline at the end of the file, if endofline is enabled.setcolorcolumn=88" Set a colored line at column 88 in every row.""
+Filetype-specific configurations.autocmd Filetype markdown,text,csv setlocalcolorcolumn=0autocmd Filetype java setlocalcolorcolumn=100autocmd Filetype cssetlocalcolorcolumn=120" As recommended by the luarocks Style Guide:" https://github.com/luarocks/lua-style-guide/blob/master/README.mdautocmd Filetype luasetlocaltabstop=3shiftwidth=3softtabstop=3autocmd Filetype html,css,vue,javascript,typescript setlocalcolorcolumn=100tabstop=2shiftwidth=2softtabstop=2""""[ vim-plug Plugin Configurations ]""""""""""""""""""""""""""""""""""""""""""""""""""" Font: Power Line Fontsetguifont=MesloLGS_NF:h12

 "" Plugin: gruvbox-materialcolorscheme gruvbox-material

-My custom terminal profile is a modified version of the Basic profile that comes pre-installed on macOS.
+My custom profile is a modified version of the "Basic" profile that comes pre-installed on macOS.
 To add it to your list of profiles, follow the instructions below: